 For backyard vegetable gardening in raised beds and pots, I fill the gardens right up, with the goal being that little-to-no soil will show once the plants have grown.
 I always hesitate a little at the start of the season when I do this, as I worry about over-filling the garden and choking out my plants, but honestly, this has not happened.
-Filling up a garden means that the soil isn’t exposed, plants don’t dry out and they maintain moisture, resulting in happy and healthy vegetables.
+Filling up a garden means that the soil isn’t exposed, plants don’t dry out and they maintain moisture and less weeds, resulting in happy and healthy vegetables.

 What I planted in my raised vegetable garden:

 I kept the plantings in my raised vegetable garden layout very simple.
 My goal here was to grow as much of our favourite vegetables as I could, so I filled the raised garden bed with these veggies:

 - 1 mound of Garlic Chives (from seedling)

 - 1 row of Yellow Onions (from bulbs)

 - 4 rows of Carrots (from seed)

 - 2 rows of Green Beans (from seed)